-Exocrine pancreatic insufficiency (EPI) can also occur in people who have diabetes.
-This is a condition in which the pancreas does not produce enough digestive enzymes.
+Exocrine pancreatic insufficiency (EPI) can also occur in people with diabetes.
+In EPI, the pancreas does not produce enough digestive enzymes.
 This deficiency, in turn, interferes with digestion.

-People with diabetes should check for this condition with a doctor if long-term diarrhea has become a health issue.
+People with diabetes should check with a doctor in case long-term diarrhea has become a health issue.

 Side effects of diabetes medication

-Various long-term treatments for diabetes might also lead to severe and on-going diarrhea.
+Various long-term treatments for diabetes might lead to severe and persistent diarrhea.

-People use metformin, a medication, to treat type 2 diabetes.
-It is an effective drug for the condition, but up to 10 percent of people who take metformin experience side effects in the gastrointestinal (GI) system.
+Metformin is a medication for treating type 2 diabetes.
+It is effective for treating diabetes, but up to 10 percent of people who use it experience side effects in the gastrointestinal system.
 One of these side effects is diarrhea.

-The GI side effects of metformin may resolve with time.
-Some people, however, might need to stop taking the medication if diarrhea does not resolve.
+The adverse effects of metformin may resolve in time.
+Some people, however, might need to stop taking the medication if the diarrhea does not go away.